aws-samples/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 1. Update the **invokeUrl** setting under the **api** key in the config.js file.
 Set the value to the **Invoke URL** for the deployment stage your created in the previous section.

     An example of a complete `config.js` file is included below.
+Note, the actual values in your file will be different.

     ```JavaScript
     window._config = {